Skylanders: Trap Team: Synopsis

-Plot (main console/tablet versions)
+Plot

+Main console/tablet versions

 A long time ago, a powerful team of villains called the Doom Raiders hid out in the Savage Badlands and wreaked havoc over Skylands.
 Eventually, a group of elite Skylanders called the Trap Team captured and locked them up inside Cloudcracker Prison.

-Some years later, Kaos releases the Doom Raiders and other villains by blowing up the prison.
+Some years later, Kaos releases the Doom Raiders (consisting of Golden Queen, The Gulper, Chompy Mage, Chef Pepper Jack, Dreamcatcher, Dr. Krankcase, and Wolfgang) and other villains by blowing up the prison.
 As a result, the Trap Team is sent to Earth along with crystal traps formed from the material Traptanium, which was used to build the prison.
 While hosting the opening of Skylanders Academy, Buzz witnesses an explosion and goes to investigate.
 He helps the Trap Team catch the Gulper, a giant blob monster, at Soda Springs by using its addiction to soda.
 Meanwhile, Kaos gathers with the Doom Raiders at his new lair, but they reject him as a result of his failure to prevent the Gulper's capture.
 However, the Doom Raiders' leader, Golden Queen, allows Kaos and his troll butler Glumshanks to stay.
 The Trap Team secures intelligence about the Doom Raiders at Know-It-all Island then heads to Chompy Mountain, where they battle Chompy Mage and his forces and trap him.
 Meanwhile, Golden Queen learns of the defeat, with Kaos deciding to take advantage of this to retake control.

 The Trap Team is sent to track down Chef Pepper Jack and stop him from stealing the Phoenix Chicken and obtaining an egg to create a Spicy Omelet of Doom.
 Kaos intervenes to foil his plans, but this allows him to escape with the egg.
 The Trap Team launches an assault on his Zeppelin and traps Chef Pepper Jack.
 The remaining Doom Raiders are set to take action, but Golden Queen still wants to build a weapon made of Traptanium in an attempt to get all the gold in Skylands, much to Kaos' dismay.
 Realizing he will need the help of the Skylanders, Kaos decides to aid them in getting revenge, revealing that one of the Doom Raiders, the Dreamcatcher, has been terrorizing a Mabu village in Monster Marsh.
 The Trap Team heads to Telescope Towers to stop her from stealing the secrets of Traptanium from the dreams of Mabu scientists.
 Although they defeat and trap her, she manages to send the secrets to the Doom Raiders.